punkave/Apprenticeship/README.md

 ##About##
 In the fall of 2012, P'unk Avenue began a new program aimed at helping intentional developers and designers develop real-world skills in the context of purpose oriented work.
 This simple webpage, hosted on GitHub Pages, roughly sketches the aims and means of that program.
+You can visit the page [here](http://punkave.github.com/Apprenticeship/ "Apprentice Page").

 ##Technology##
 This page is built on Foundation 3.2 using HTML and SASS.